MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/r/recommend.md

 Don't use *recommend* when something is required.

 **Examples**
-Windows 10 requires 16 GB of hard drive space for 32-bit OS and 20 GB for 64-bit OS.
+Windows 10 requires 16 GB of hard drive space for 32-bit OS and 20 GB for 64-bit OS.<br />
 Small
 storage devices, like devices with 32-GB hard drives or older devices with full hard drives, might require additional storage to complete